sighjs/sigh/readme.md

     glob({ debounce: 500 }, '*.js')
     ```

-  * encoding: Set file encoding.
+  * encoding: Set `encoding` attribute of all generated events to this, this attribute is used by the `write` plugin.

     ```javascript
     glob({ encoding: 'binary' }, '*.png')